 The most important number for this calculation is the total number of miles that you will drive in a given month.
 This number of miles includes compensated miles and deadhead (not compensated) miles.

-The spreadsheet and following examples assume that the average trucker drives around 8,400 miles per month.
+The spreadsheet and the following examples assume that the average trucker drives around 8,400 miles per month.
 However, for this example, we will assume that the owner-operator has driven 10,000 miles.
-Obviously, this mileage varies by owner-operator, most owner-operators report driving around 100,000 miles a year.
+Obviously, this mileage varies by the owner-operator, most owner-operators report driving around 100,000 miles a year.

 Step 2: Calculate fixed expenses

 Fixed expenses are expenses that stay the same from month to month regardless of how many miles you drive.
 For example, truck payments are considered a fixed expense.
 They stay the same regardless of how many miles you drive.
 Insurance, license plates, and many permits are also fixed expenses

 Some costs are paid yearly as a single payment, rather than monthly.
 For example, license plates are usually paid once a year.
 We estimate a yearly cost of $1,500, which equals $125 ($1,500/12 = $125) per month.
 This method helps estimate the “all-in” cost per mile easily.